-Kaing Guek Eav, known as Duch, is being tried on charges that include war crimes, crimes against humanity and torture during the communist regime's rule from 1975 to 1979.
+Kaing Guek Eav, known as Duch, faces charges that include war crimes, crimes against humanity and torture during the communist regime's rule from 1975 to 1979.

-Here, men, women and children were shackled to iron beds and tortured -- before they were beaten to death, prosecutors said.
+The now-66-year-old Duch ran S-21, a prison converted from a school.
+At the prison, men, women and children were shackled to iron beds and tortured before they were beaten to death, prosecutors said.